 Certifiable Localisation Unit using GNSS (CLUG) – concept for a secure localisation system

 In the CLUG project – funded by the Galileo Satellite Agency (GSA) – satellite positioning based on the European satellite navigation system Galileo and GPS is combined with other sensors (‘sensor fusion’).
 In a joint European research project (with organisations including SNCF, SBB, Siemens, CAF and Airbus), a concept is being developed for an approvable, secure localisation system.

 The project was completed by end of May 2022.
 The final event took place on 19th May in Paris.
 Since we aimed to share our results with a broader public, we organized a CLUG online webinar as well on 9th June 2022.

 Here you can download the Agenda and the recording of the CLUG Webinar.

 Several digital technologies combined

-Combined with precise localization in real time, even more will be possible with new control and safety technology.
-And axle counters and track circuits will no longer be needed.
-The expansion of location sensing technology for Digital Rail for Germany is linked to the expansion of other technologies.
+Combined with precise localisation in real time, even more will be possible with the new train-centric protection technology.
+Axle counters and track circuits will no longer be needed.
+The expansion of location sensing technology for Digitale Schiene Deutschland is linked to the expansion of other technologies.
 For example, FRMCS/5G is indispensable for processing accumulating data volumes and thus for digitising the railway system.